Geodesic flow, left-handedness, and templates: Introduction

 The plan of the article is as follows.
 First, we recall some basic definitions---linking number, orbifold, unit tangent bundle, geodesic flow---and prove two general lemmas on left-handed flows in Section~\ref{S:Basics}.
 We then treat the case of the torus in Section~\ref{S:Torus}.
 Next, we turn to hyperbolic orbifolds and construct a template for the geodesic flow on every orbifold in Section~\ref{S:Template}, where we prove Proposition~\ref{P:Template}.
 We then complete the case of orbifolds of type~$(2,q,\infty)$ in Section~\ref{S:q}.
 We investigate the geodesic flows on surfaces of genus~$g$ and complete the case of the orbifolds of type~$(2,3,4g+2)$ in Section~\ref{S:237}.
 Finally, we construct the counter-examples of Proposition~\ref{P:CEx} and discuss further questions in Section~\ref{S:Question}.

-{\bf Acknowledgement.} I thank my advisor \'Etienne Ghys for numerous discussions on left-handed flows and templates and for his strong support.
+{\bf Acknowledgement.} I thank my phD advisor \'Etienne Ghys for numerous discussions on left-handed flows and templates and for his strong support.
 I also thank Maxime Bourrigan for answering many of my topological questions, and Patrick Massot for explaining me the content of J.\,VanHorn-Morris article~\cite{JVHM}.
+Finally I thank the two anonymous referees for pointing out numerous vague points in previous versions.